 - The customer is looking for basic help or information that any person would know in that department.

 - Saves you and customer time by being able to connect with someone else who can quickly answer the question, keeping the customer happy.

 What is warm or attended call transfer?

-Attended call transferring refers to warming the person up, or providing information prior to transferring a call to the particular person.
+Attended call transferring refers to warming the person up or providing information prior to transferring a call to a particular person.
 To perform a warm transfer, you will put the customer on hold, then dial up the agent.
 You can give them a briefing on the issue that the customer is having.